JohnEBoyBaby/i.Q/README.md

 #i.Q

+... 'you' got your ball ... 'you' got your chain ... tied to 'me' tight ...
+SWEET LIKE CANDY TO MY SOUL ...
+LOST FOR "YOU" ...
+"YOU" COME INTO CRASH INTO 'me' ...
+AND I COME INTO "YOU" IN A BO'S DREAM ...
+COME CRASH INTO 'me' YEAH ... baby ... and I COME INTO "YOU" IN A BO'S DREAM ...
+AHHH YEAH ...
+NOW I'VE GONE OVERBOARD ...
+AND I AM BEGGING "YOU" TO FORGIVE 'me' IN MY HASTE ...
+AND I AM HOLDING "YOU" SO CLOSE TO 'me' ...
+HIKE UP YOUR SKIRT A LITTLE MORE ...
+SHOW YOUR WORLD TO 'me' ...
+IN THIS BO'S DREAM ... https://www.youtube.com/watch?v=14YOUglcLXw ...
+YOU WEAR NO'thing' BUT YOU WEAR IT SO WELL ...
+CRASH INTO 'me' ..!

 "TYSON" TRUST ME I KNOW WHAT GREATNESS IS ...
 AND YOU ARCH ANGEL MICHAEL ARE "IT" ...
 G_D IS WITH "YOU" ...
 CAN'T NOBODY BEAT 'YOU" ...
 YOU SHOOK UP THE WORLD ..!

 ... https://www.youtube.com/watch?v=oIQuQqhnLHw ...